-In the 2015 we won three golds Tasmanian Tourism Awards - Ecotourism, Adventure Tourism and QANTAS award for Excellence in Sustainability.
-We work really hard to continually improve our walking products and our focus on environmentally friendly and ethical travel.
+In 2015 we won three golds Tasmanian Tourism Awards - Ecotourism, Adventure Tourism and QANTAS award for Excellence in Sustainability.

 We follow best practice track guidelines on our walks.
 We follow designated trails and remove all waste from our huts, camps and lodge and recycle wherever possible.
 We ensure our guidelines are up-to-date by working closely with the Tasmanian National Parks and Wildlife Service.

 When it comes to best environmental practice we are seen as leaders within our industry.
 We continually monitor current best practice to ensure we are keeping up to date.

 We encourage our guests to become engaged with the natural surroundings.
 This leads to a strong sense of ownership and custodianship of our wild places.

 For more details on sustainable bushwalking please visit Leave No Trace.

 We are proud to have achieved our Advanced Eco Accreditation in 2013. and Green Travel Leader Certification in 2023.